Skip to content

 Auto-ingest is available via MCP tools, CLI, and the Python API.
 The agent streams conversation fragments or tool output into ingest(), and Remind handles the rest.

 A good place to call ingest() is from deterministic hooks -- after each tool call returns, at the end of each turn, or on a timer.
-This way the agent doesn't have to "decide" when to ingest; it just always does, and the density scoring handles the filtering.
+This way the agent doesn't have to "decide" when to ingest; it just always does, and the LLM handles the filtering.
 The buffer threshold is configurable (default 4000 chars), so no LLM calls happen until enough text has accumulated:

 text

-# During the conversation, the agent periodically sends chunks
+# During the conversation, the agent periodically sends chunks (no topic → topic_id=None)

 ingest(content="User: Can you fix the auth bug?\nAssistant: Looking at verify_credentials...")